dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 in essential governmental forms, he wrote: "... for as the greater weight will always carry up the less, and as all the wheels of a machine are put in motion by one, it only remains to know which power in the constitution has the most weight, for that will govern; ..."
 In the Renaissance, Galileo had reached back to ancient Greece, reviving Ionian science from the Dark Ages to create dynamics, groundwork for Newton's system of the world.
-By 1776, Newton's reformulation of Galilean dynamics had blossomed in physics, yet remained unapplied to the social domain, until the then-future Paine arrived to apply it.
+By 1776, Newton's reformulation of Galilean dynamics had blossomed in physics, yet remained unapplied to the social *domain until the then-future Paine arrived to apply it.*

-Paralleling Galileo, Paine turned to that once vibrant era of Athenian democracy to restore and advance autogovernance.
-The colonies, he explained, will separate and re-form under a declaration of rights, a constitution, and a vacuum of royalty.
+*Paralleling Galileo, Paine turned to that once vibrant era of Athenian democracy to restore and advance autogovernance.* The colonies, he explained, will separate and re-form under a declaration of rights, a constitution, and a vacuum of royalty.
 In 1787, he acknowledged the incompleteness of the American Revolution.(9) Though a second outcome awaited its completion, Paine initially transposed Newtonian momentum to the social domain.
 Incomplete because it opposed only the most visible slavery, yet this transposition promoted life with liberty and respect for individual property.
 Inadvertently, 125 years later another inventor elaborated on what